Dashcam view at dawn showing a car driving the wrong way on the airport highway near Coll d'en Rabassa, forcing other vehicles to take evasive action

 Call for witnesses: The Guardia Civil asks for information.
 Anyone who was on the road in the early morning hours and saw unusual driving maneuvers should report it and, if possible, preserve dashcam or phone recordings.
 Precise time stamps are important — accurate seconds help forensic investigations to sort things out.

 What everyone can do: On the next early start drive a few seconds slower, keep distance, turn the radio down and increase vigilance.
-Employers should review shift schedules, rental car providers should give clear information about driving directions and local rules.
+Employers should review shift schedules, rental car providers should give clear information about driving directions and local rules; early-morning on-ramp incidents such as the Another Crash at MA-13 On-Ramp in Son Cladera: Two Accidents Within 20 Minutes show how critical clear information is.
 And authorities should check whether immediate visibility-improving measures are possible where sight is poor.

 The central question remains: do we want to leave it at outrage — or do we use every incident to become structurally safer?
 In Mallorca we know the sea breeze, the clatter of curb signs, the island's easygoing manner.
 But when it comes to public safety, there is only one answer: act before near-accidents turn into real tragedies.